Four Seasons Chiang Mai is the best place

 Phuket has a variety of landscapes of such beauty: a great reason to visit it, as the whole of Thailand has so much to offer.
 Beaches, coasts, national parks, marine life and rainforests.
-There are also “cultural” attractions of incredible interest, such as the “Phuket Old Town” mosaic.
+There are also “cultural” attractions of incredible interest, such as the “Phuket Old Town” mosaic and Phuket scuba diving.

 Strolling on “Thalang Road”, you can admire traditional Portuguese style houses and historic shops that have kept the atmosphere of the past.
 Phuket Town offers much more in addition to the historical and cultural aspect: excellent restaurants and bars, souvenir shops, and nightclubs.
 In Chalong, in the south of Phuket, stands the unmistakable silhouette of the Big Buddha, a giant white statue that stands on top of a hill part of a complex that also includes a small shrine.